lyronctk/treasure-house/README.md

 - running into issues at the linking step with `make` for verif-manager_cpp, might be an issue with gmp on my machine installed as 64 bit while fr_asm.o uses 32 bit

+### Plan for 12/13/22 demo
+- Showcase Merkle tree & batch withdraw implementations.
+- Barebones display with two tables, a text field, treasury_balance, total_balance.
+First table has cols: treasury_pubkey, manager_pubkey, manager_balance.
+Second has cols: leaf_P, leaf_Q, v_eth, is_unspent, is_owned.
+  is_owned and balance check will remain question marks until user inputs manager private key into the text field.
+- Treasury table will have pre-seeded values.
+- deposit_demo.ts populates the leaf table with 5 deposits per treasury.
+  Demonstrate is_owned and balance check after this happens.
+- With withdraw_demo.ts, show 1) manager_balance, is_owned, balance check
+  changes, 2) Merkle inclusion proofs for each of the leaves, 3) SNARK proof, and 4) creation of the change leaf.
+Calling this twice has the same effect, spending the other leaves that are left.